 There is significant evidence that long-term investors do not benefit from attempting to earn excess returns through short term asset class forecasts or market timing.
 As a result, the Foundation has adopted a strategic long-term index fund or asset allocation for each individual investment fund within its Endowed Funds pool.
-Over time, each individual investment fund will remain invested in percentages that are targeted to those called for in the strategic allocation.
+Over time, each individual investment fund within its called for in the strategic allocation.